Addams Family Values (score)

 Addams Family Values: The Original Orchestral Score was one of the two soundtrack albums released in support of the 1993 film Addams Family Values, the sequel to the 1991 film The Addams Family.
 The Original Orchestral Score featured selections from the film's incidental score music, produced by Academy Award nominated composer Marc Shaiman and conducted by Artie Kane.
-The other Addams Family Values soundtrack, Addams Family Values: Music from the Motion Picture, featured hip-hop and R&B recordings.
+The other Addams Family Values soundtrack, Addams Family Values: Music from the Motion Picture, features hip-hop and R&B recordings.